wnz99/equals-test/README.md

 Notes:

-I've added a button to create a new contact.
+- I've added a button to create a new contact.
 It's not in the requirements, but I thought it would be a nice addition, useful for development purposes.
+- I've not implemented any image editing feature, but it's probably easy to do with a library.
+I preferred to focus on the other requirements.

 # Deployment